-Ed focuses his practice on the defense of claims made and suits brought against lawyers, physicians, nurses, and real estate brokers in a variety of professional liability matters.
+Ed focuses his practice on the defense of claims made and suits brought against lawyers, physicians, nurses and real estate brokers in a variety of professional liability matters.
 He has developed an extensive trial and appellate practice, serving as first chair in some 30 trials and has represented clients in dozens of mediations.
 In addition, Ed has handled complex matters involving civil RICO, Stark Law litigation and compliance issues dealing with health care finance regulations.
-Ed has also been engaged in IRS litigation representing tax payers before various taxing authorities, and is admitted before the U.S. Tax Court.
+Ed has also been engaged in IRS litigation, representing tax payers before various taxing authorities, and is admitted before the U.S. Tax Court.

-Early in his legal career, Ed developed a strong background in legal research, and continues to write and/or assist in the writing of his own appellate briefs.
+Early in his legal career, Ed developed a strong background in legal research, and he continues to write and/or assist in the writing of his own appellate briefs.
 His early experience contributed to his subsequent involvement in various national class actions for several firms in Texas and Florida.
 As well, Ed contributed to the research and drafting of an article that appeared in the Vol. 5, No. 1 (1995) newsletter of the ABA's Class Actions and Derivative Suits Committee.

 Ed is a member of the Pennsylvania Bar Association's sub-committee on Professional Responsibility and Ethics.
-He is frequently asked to serve as a speaker on professional ethics and malpractice avoidance at both state and county bar association functions, and has served as a moderator and presenter at more than a dozen professional liability seminars.
+He is frequently asked to serve as a speaker on professional ethics and malpractice avoidance at both state and county bar association functions, and he as served as a moderator and presenter at more than a dozen professional liability seminars.
 The focus of Ed's seminars discuss issues of professional malpractice avoidance, risk assessment, mitigation and best practices.

 In addition to his involvement with the Pennsylvania Bar Association, Ed is also a member of the Professional Liability Defense Federation (PLDF) and the Defense Research Institute (DRI).
-He also conducts seminars and educational programs for numerous professional liability insurers, throughout central Pennsylvania and at their offices, nationwide.
+He conducts seminars and educational programs for numerous professional liability insurers, throughout central Pennsylvania and at their offices, nationwide.

 In 2005 and 2006, Ed was recognized as a Rising Star in the Super Lawyers advertising supplement of Philadelphia Magazine.
 He has also been named as one of the Top 40 Under 40 in the central Pennsylvania region.